Rudd-O/qubes-shared-folders/README.md

 *Note: the following instructions show how to build the packages from scratch.
-If you want to test using prebuilt packages (for Fedora 34 on the template, and Fedoa 25 / 32 on dom0), they are available [here](https://rudd-o.com/uploads/projects/files/qubes-shared-folders), but note they will not be updated in the future, and I cannot guarantee their integrity at this time.*
+If you want to test using prebuilt packages (for Fedora 34 on the template, and Fedora 25 / 32 on dom0), they are available [here](https://rudd-o.com/uploads/projects/files/qubes-shared-folders), but note they will not be updated in the future, and I cannot guarantee their integrity at this time.*